 Asset-Backed Securities represent interests in pools of mortgages, loans, receivables, or other assets.
 Payment of interest and repayment of principal may be largely dependent upon the cash flows generated by the assets backing the securities and, in certain cases, supported by letters of credit, surety bonds, or other credit enhancements.
-Asset-backed security values may also be affected by other factors including changes in interest rates, the availability of information concerning the pool and its structure, the creditworthiness of the servicing agent for the pool, the originator of the loans or receivables, or the entities providing the credit enhancement.
+Asset-backed security values may also be affected by other factors including changes in interest rates, the availability of information concerning the pool and its structure, the credit enhancement.
 In addition, these securities may be subject to prepayment risk.